lydiahallie/javascript-questions/README.md

 #### Answer: B

 `[]` is a truthy value.
 With the `&&` operator, the right-hand value will be returned if the left-hand value is a truthy value.
-In this case, the left-hand value `[]` is a truthy value, so `"Im'` gets returned.
+In this case, the left-hand value `[]` is a truthy value, so `Im` gets returned.

 `""` is a falsy value.
 If the left-hand value is falsy, nothing gets returned. `n't` doesn't get returned.